ayshon/Semejo-Maps/README.md

 ![](mapZoomPanDemo.gif)

 ## Milestone 3
 Wrote algorithms to find travel routes between between intersections.
 We initially used the Depth First Search (DFS) algorithm but then implemented an A* greedy algorithm to achieve faster run times.
+The user had the option to find vehicle and walking routes.

 ### Demo
 ![](routeFinderDemo.gif)